mikefak/CyberCompWriteups/Iowa NCCDC Team4.md

 The blurb above describes the layout of the scenario given to the 2022 Iowa NCCDC Blue-Team's.
 Teams of 8 (in our case, 6) are invited to compete by Iowa State University to defend a mock-corporate network against an active red team.
 Teams are scored based on service uptime, network usabilitity, anomalies (capture-the-flag style quetions), intrustion reports, and network documentation.
 Further, untouched flags pre-planted by blue team also contributed to the score total.
 It was all of our first time's competing in Iowa State's NCCDC.

-*Brief desc of competition*

 # Setup phase:
-*Describe how we prepared for the comp given the environment*

 All blue-team's were given an indetical set of hosts/servers several days prior to the competition.
 We able to add any servers to the topology that could help us in securing/accessing our network in any way, but we could not remove any servers.
 The team's this year were given the following servers/hosts and services to protect for this year: Controller GUI/Frontend (SSH, HTTP), Controller Server (SSH, PDCP), Substation (PDCP), three Generators (Power System Health), Billing Server (RDP).
 All operating systems ran linux except for the billing rdp server.
 * maybe talk about how servers interconnect here*